circuitnet/circuitnet.github.io/feature/timing features.md

 `numpy.load(FILE_NAME, allow_pickle=True)['pin_positions'].item()`

 The dictionary has pin names as keys, and a list as value.
 The list contains 2 features, which are pin positions in micron and pin positions on gcell grid.
-The pin positions have 4 values, which are the left
+The pin positions have 4 values, which are the left, bottom, right, top coordinates.

 ### nodes